Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Results and Discussion

+This demonstrates the capability to generalise to higher concentration.
+This constitutes further evidence of the correct physical interactions are being learnt.

-Diffusivites of Li$^+$ and Cl$^-$ ions as well as water molecules are also in good agreement with experiment as shown in Figure~\ref{fig:Diffs}.
-This is particularly impressive as kinetic properties depend on accurately assessing barrier heights in the potential energy surface.
-These will be poorly represented in the training data set as it is extracted from equilibrium molecular dynamics.
+Diffusivities of Li$^+$ and Cl$^-$ ions, as well as water molecules, are also in reasonable agreement with experiment, as shown in Figure~\ref{fig:Diffs}.
+This is particularly impressive as kinetic properties, such as diffusivities, depend on accurate barrier heights in the potential energy surface.
+Structures at the barrier heights will be underrepresented in the training dataset as they are extracted from equilibrium molecular dynamics.

-A direct relative of the activity coefficients, the osmotic coefficients, can also be approximately computed using a modification of Debye-H\"{u}ckel's theory.
-The key requirement is the infinite dilution potential of mean force (PMF), also known as the pair potential.
-This is a fundamental quantity that can be inserted into the Poisson-Boltzmann equation and solved to compute electrostatic potential and RDFs at any concentration with trivial computational cost.
-A virial expression can then be used to convert these to osmotic coefficients.

-Computing the infinite dilution PMF is normally an extremely challenging task requiring enhanced sampling techniques, such as umbrella sampling with very low concentration simulations.
-Here we can trivially extract this quantity from the coarse grained NNP by simply computing the interaction energy between the three ion pairs in isolation.
-These infinite dilution PMFs are shown in Figure~\ref{fig:LiCl2BSRPMF} with the long range Coulomb term removed.
-A correction term is included to account for the variation in the dielectric constant as a function of concentration between the training concentration of 2.5 M and infinite dilution.

-Figure~\ref{fig:LiClphicomp} shows the theoretically predicted osmotic coefficients demonstrating good agreement with experiment.
-These can be directly converted to activity coefficients using the Gibbs-Duhem relation.
-The experimental values are converted from Lewis--Randall to Macmillan--Mayer scheme as required.\cite{Friedman1972,Simonin1996a}